monkE-kid/meghnerd-project-anda/README.md

 You don't need to know much about Github to write, or contribute on this repository.
 Even I don't know much about this, but its an honest effort to learn and tackle the challenges.
 **What is a repository?**
 A repository is basically a collection of things.
 Those things can be code, images, videos, books documents etc. This is repository.
 We call repositories as 'repo' in short.

+A repository is like a folder on your computer - it has various files and also other folders.
+Similary, this repo has files and folders for various things.
+YOu can navigate the repo like you would navigate a normal file system.
+- Click on a folder to go into it
+- Click on a file to open it, you can download that file by clicking the download option on the top right.
 **How to contribute?**
 Basically, whatever we write here, we write it in a Markdown format.
 You must have seen the .md extenstion to the README file as 'README.md', that .md stands for te markdown extension.
 Its basically a file format - like .txt. or .jpg or.png or .apk etc.
 You can learn more on how to write with markdown from the web and more resources that I'll attach here later, but firt let me show you some basics.